camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-eventbridge.md

 Before using the **Amazon EventBridge Connector**, ensure you have the necessary permissions in your AWS account to send events to EventBridge.
 You will need an access key and secret key of a user with the appropriate permissions.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/auth-and-access-control-eventbridge.html) for more information.

 :::note
-We do not recommend exposing your AWS IAM credentials as plain text.
-Instead, use Camunda secrets.
+Use Camunda secrets to avoid exposing your AWS IAM credentials as plain text.
 Refer to our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

 ## Create an Amazon EventBridge Connector task